 - Earned revenue (i.e., fees and service charges) – and not philanthropy – is the largest source of nonprofit revenue

 - Individuals – and not foundations or corporations – are the largest source of charitable contributions.

 We also talked a bit about Alexis de Tocqueville, who visited the U.S. from France in the early 1800s and observed the propensity of Americans to constantly form associations – or what we might call today nonprofits – to address community needs.
 Read the full part one summary.

 In our third and final segment, we reflected on some of the challenges that nonprofits – and the infrastructure organizations like IS that support them – face today, as the work continues to strengthen the sector.
-(Summaries for parts two and three coming soon!)
+Read the full part three summary.

 Carolyn Mollen, Independent Sector’s chief financial officer, thought the broad view provided by the class can only help IS staff perform our work better: “Alan’s class gave us the opportunity to step back and really understand the origin of the nonprofit sector and the circumstances that led to the creation of Independent Sector.
 This is particularly important for IS staff, because as an infrastructure organization we touch all areas of the sector.
 This additional level of knowledge helps inform our work to support sector organizations in effectively addressing today’s 21st century challenges.”